Siyachavan21/NeuroAI/README.md

-🧠 NeuroAI — EEG-Based Emotion & Cognitive State Prediction
+🧠 NeuroAI — Personalized EEG-Based Cognitive & Emotional State Prediction for ASD

+The rising global incidence of Autism Spectrum Disorder (ASD) has created a growing demand for innovative assistive technologies that can support the cognitive and emotional development of neurodiverse individuals.
+During our exploration of neurotechnology and machine learning, we identified a significant gap in real-time monitoring and interpretation of emotional and cognitive states in individuals with ASD.
+Existing systems often lack personalization, adaptability, and the ability to understand the unique neurological patterns associated with ASD.

-NeuroAI is an advanced AI-powered assistive system designed to analyze and predict cognitive and emotional states of individuals with Autism Spectrum Disorder (ASD) using EEG (Electroencephalography) data.
+NeuroAI was developed to address this challenge — a non-invasive, AI-powered platform designed to analyze and predict cognitive and emotional states using EEG (Electroencephalography) data.
+The system integrates two major modules:
-The project uses Deep Learning (CNN + LSTM) to classify emotions such as happiness, anxiety, stress, and confusion from EEG brainwave signals.

-🚀 Features

-📡 EEG Signal Preprocessing
-Noise removal, filtering, normalization, segmentation.

-🧬 Deep Learning Models
+🔹 Core Modules
+🧠 Cognitive State Monitoring

+Evaluates mental conditions such as:
+Focus
+Stress
+Relaxation
+Cognitive load
+Deep learning models identify subtle EEG patterns associated with different cognitive states.

+😊 Emotion Recognition

-CNN for spatial features + LSTM for temporal patterns.
+Classifies emotional states using CNN + LSTM architectures:

-🧠 Emotion Classification
-Predicts states like: happiness, anxiety, stress, confusion, low attention.
+Happiness
+Anxiety
+Frustration
+Calmness
+Low attention

+🎯 Therapy Response Prediction

+One of NeuroAI’s unique features is identifying whether an individual is a responder or non-responder to therapeutic interventions.
+This enables adaptive personalization where the system recommends:
+Relaxation techniques
+Mindfulness exercises
+Focus-enhancing activities
+Stress reduction tasks
+These personalized suggestions help clinicians and caregivers choose effective therapy strategies.

+📡 Real-Time Brain-State Feedback
+NeuroAI provides real-time insights through an intuitive dashboard, making it a valuable tool for:
+Clinicians
+Therapists
+Caregivers
+Individuals with ASD
+By delivering continuous, data-driven feedback, NeuroAI enhances therapy effectiveness and promotes emotional self-awareness.

+📌 Keywords

+EEG-based Cognitive Analysis, Autism Spectrum Disorder (ASD), Emotion Recognition, Machine Learning, Deep Learning, Cognitive State Monitoring, Personalized Treatment, NeuroAI, Predictive Modelling, Real-time Emotion Regulation

 📂 Project Structure
 NeuroAI/